Frequently Asked Questions

 Click on the questions below to read answers to common questions about the Westside Area Concept Plan.

-Why prepare a plan for Hood River’s Westside Area?
+Why prepare a new plan for Hood River’s Westside Area?

-- At 450 acres, the Westside Area comprises the majority of Hood River’s remaining buildable land with the Urban Growth Boundary.
-It is an important part of Hood River’s future growth, so the City has initiated a comprehensive and community-based planning process to define the area’s future for land use, housing, transportation, parks, and infrastructure.
+- The Westside Study Area includes the majority of Hood River’s remaining buildable land within the Urban Growth Boundary.
+It is an important part of Hood River’s future, so the City and County initiated a comprehensive and community-based planning process to define the area’s future for land use, housing, transportation, parks and infrastructure.

-- Hood River has a housing affordability problem.
-The plan is looking at how increasing the mix of housing types and overall amount of housing can help address that.
+- Hood River has a housing problem.
+The plan is looking at options to increase the mix of housing types and improve affordability.

 What is a Concept Plan?

-A Concept Plan is a plan for a sub-area of the city that looks at housing, transportation, parks, natural resources, infrastructure and funding.
+A Concept Plan includes a vision and a generalized plan for a sub-area of the city.
+The Westside Area Concept Plan takes into consideration current housing needs, the transportation system, parks and natural resources, as well as other infrastructure needs including funding.
 Concept Plans look at these issues in an integrated way and set the stage for long term growth and development that achieves the community’s goals and vision.

 What are the goals for the Westside Area Concept Plan?